NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Milani - Minor Curse.md

-**Minor Curse:** A magical wreath of thorny, bloodred roses endlessly grows from your scalp, no matter how much you try to remove it.
+A magical wreath of thorny, bloodred roses endlessly grows from your scalp, no matter how much you try to remove it.
 You gain weakness 5 to piercing damage.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*